-Jane is a Senior Lecturer for the Logistics and Operations Management (LOM) section.
-Jane's research is focused on collaboration, managing supplier consortia, social public procurement, community benefits of local sourcing.
-Jane regularly presents papers at international supply chain and logistics conferences and is a research co-investigator for IRSPP (international research study on public procurement); Co-Chair of Joint-bidding Steering Group with Welsh Government, Judging Panel for GOAwards (Wales).
+Jane is a Reader in Procurement for the Logistics and Operations Management (LOM) section of Cardiff Business School.
+Jane's research is focused on collaboration, public procurement, and the community benefits of local sourcing.
+Jane is a research co-investigator for IRSPP (international research study on public procurement); Co-Chair of Joint-bidding Steering Group with Welsh Government, Judging Panel for GOAwards (Wales).

 Leigh Lawry, Associate Director of ICW

 Tel: 07875 229651.

 Leigh is responsible for delivering all ICW training in Wales, UK and overseas.
 In addition, he also delivers collaboration training for BSI throughout the UK.
 A facilitator for ISO 44001, Leigh holds vast experience in business improvement, cost reduction and collaboration.
 Leigh has held Directorship and Senior Management roles, with responsibility for developing and implementing organisational strategy, continuous improvement initiatives, and supplier development programmes to improve operational efficiency and cost competitiveness.
 Leigh was a director for the first company in the UK to win the prestigious Shingo Silver Medallion Award for Operational Excellence.